intershop/helm-charts/charts/iom/README.rst

 Default value of *oms.jwtSecret* has changed
 ============================================

-The default value of *oms.jwtSecret* is empty now, causing the usage of an automatically created random secret.
-That means, if you have not set *oms.jwtSecret* and *oms.jwtSecretKeyRef*, this automatically created secret will be used instead.
+The default value of *oms.jwtSecret* is now empty, causing the usage of an automatically generated random secret.
+This means that if you have not set *oms.jwtSecret* and *oms.jwtSecretKeyRef*, this automatically generated secret will be used instead.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.

 Default value of *jboss.javaOpts* has changed
 =============================================

-The default value of *jboss.javaOpts* was changed, in order to reduce the memory usage of Java from 85% to 80%.
+The default value of *jboss.javaOpts* was changed to reduce the memory usage of Java from 85% to 80%.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.